todokku/quickmedia/README.md

 If a search returns no results, then "No results found for ..." should be shown and navigation should go back to searching with suggestions.\
 Give user the option to start where they left off or from the start.\
 For manga, view the next chapter when reaching the end of a chapter.\
-Make network requests asynchronous to not freeze gui when navigating.
-Also have loading animation.\
+Search is asynchronous, but download of image also needs to be asynchronous, also add loading animation.\
 Retain search text when navigating back.\
 Disable ytdl_hook subtitles.
 If a video has subtitles for many languages, then it will stall video playback for several seconds until all subtitles have been downloaded and loaded.